No products in the cart.

-Step 2: Selling Savings Plan to Broker
+Step 2: Selling Endowment Policy to Broker

-After submitting quotation request and then accepting PolicyWoke’s offer, she would made a trip to the life insurance company’s customer service centre with PolicyWoke to do the “Absolute Assignment” paperwork for the savings plan hand-over.
+After submitting quotation request and then accepting PolicyWoke’s offer, she would made a trip to the life insurance company’s customer service centre with PolicyWoke to do the “Absolute Assignment” paperwork for the endowment policy hand-over.
 In this “Absolute Assignment” instance, the assignor is Helen and the assignee is PolicyWoke.
 Once the paperwork had been done, PolicyWoke would transfer funds equal to PolicyWoke’s offer price to Helen via PayNow or FAST (Fast and Secure Transfer).

 It depends on whether her passing was then reported to the life insurance company.

 We hope the above-mentioned 4 easy steps on resale endowment policies help you understand better on how it works.
-For enquiries, you may reach out to us via Facebook Page, Facebook Messenger, WhatsApp (here or here) or Telegram.

 Take care, and stay safe.